Revolution Day in Suriname Date in the current year: February 25, 2026

-Revolution Day in Suriname Revolution Day in Suriname is annually observed on February 25.
-This holiday was established by President Desi Bouterse to celebrate the military coup in 1980.
+Revolution Day in Suriname Revolution Day was observed in Suriname annually on February 25.
+The holiday was established by President Desi Bouterse to celebrate the 1980 military coup and discontinued when Bouterse lost power.

-The Surinamese revolution, also known as the Sergeants' Coup, occurred on February 25, 1980.
-16 sergeants led by Desi Bouterse overthrew the government with violent coup d'état.
-Bouterse created National Military Council, that replaced the government, and became an official head of the state.
-His dictatorship featured curfew, ban on political parties, lack of freedom of press, restriction of the freedom of assembly, governmental corruption and the summary executions.
+The Surinamese Revolution, also known as the Sergeants' Coup, took place on February 25, 1980.
+Sixteen sergeants, led by Bouterse, overthrew the government in a violent coup d'état.
+Bouterse then created the National Military Council to replace the government and became the official head of state.
+His dictatorship featured a curfew, a ban on political parties, a lack of freedom of the press, restrictions on freedom of assembly, governmental corruption, and summary executions.

-When Bouterse again became the president of Suriname, he designated February 25 as the national holiday.
-The commemorative ceremony annually takes place at the “monument of the Revolution”, the Central Police Station, that was burned by Bouterse's soldiers.
+Upon becoming president again, Bouterse designated February 25 as a national holiday called Revolution Day.
+An annual commemorative ceremony took place at the "Monument of the Revolution" at the Central Police Station, which was burned by Bouterse's soldiers.
+After Bouterse lost power in 2020, the new president discontinued the holiday.

 Category